DiltheyLab/MPore/README.md

 ## Initialization
 1. **Prepare the CSV file and user motif list**

-After installation, move into the MPore Folder and create a CSV file containing the columns '''File_name''', '''Reference_Path''' and '''Pod5_path'''.
+After installation, move into the `MPore` Folder and create a CSV file containing the columns `File_name`, `Reference_Path` and `Pod5_path`.
 The first column is used as name in the downstream analysis for a isolate.
 An example for a CSV file would be
 For visualization purposes it is recommended to not use to long File_names, futhermore it is recommended to use  string elements without any whitespaces.

 ```csv